 Methodology

-In this section we provide a brief explanation (described in more detail in the questionnaire link to questionnaire), how grammaticalization paths have been recorded for the database.
+In this section we provide a brief explanation (described in more detail in the questionnaire link to questionnaire) on how grammaticalization paths have been recorded for the database.

 Basics

-Each grammaticalization paths is described by its source and its target.
+Each grammaticalization path is described by its source and its target.
 Both are described by their form and function/meaning, as is also customary in schematic representations of grammaticalization clines.
 A famous example would be:

-(1) tense cf. Kuteva et al. 2019: 453, among others
+(1) willan ‘want’ > will future tense (cf. Kuteva et al. 2019: 453, among others)

 In this project, we have not systematically recorded all intermediate steps, but tried to record the earliest, most lexical meaning and the most grammaticalized function and the respective forms they take on.

+Data

+We extracted grammaticalization paths on the one hand from the chapters of the above-mentioned handbook, and on the other hand from 30-source-lists (see subset) contributed by the same authors (cf. workflow for more detail).
+The data were extracted in close contact with the contributors.

 Parameters